Jazz Chisholm Player Props: Marlins vs. Giants

-On Tuesday, Jazz Chisholm (on the back of going 2-for-4 with an RBI) and the Miami Marlins play the San Francisco Giants, whose starting pitcher will be Alex Wood.
-First pitch is at 6:40 PM ET.
+After batting .268 with a triple, two home runs, three walks and seven RBI in his past 10 games, Jazz Chisholm and the Miami Marlins take on the San Francisco Giants (who will start Alex Cobb) at 1:10 PM ET on Wednesday.

-He strung together two hits (going 2-for-4 with an RBI) in his most recent game against the Giants.
+He collected three RBI (going 1-for-3 with a home run and a walk) in his most recent game against the Giants.

 Jazz Chisholm Game Info & Props vs. the Giants